 Why Positive Reinforcement Is More Effective for Training

 Did you just bring your first puppy home and have no idea where to start with his training?
 Have you just adopted a dog from your local shelter and are you wondering how to fix old habits?
 Don't worry, many people are in the same boat as you are now.
-It is confusing to try to find help online but to come up with hundreds of different training methods and techniques.
+It is confusing to try to find help online, because you'll find hundreds of different training methods and techniques.
 Which one is the most effective?
-Which one will be the easiest for you and your dog, young or old?
+Which one will be the easiest for you and your dog (young or old)?

 Well, I'm here to tell you that positive reinforcement is the best way to go.

 Positive reinforcement is a method of training in which the trainer rewards the trainee for displaying correct behavior.
 For example: giving your dog a treat after he obeyed your command to sit.
 It is a helpful training technique because it allows you to correct your dog without inflicting pain or fear.

 There are many ways to practice this system of reward.
 One of the most well-known and effective methods is clicker training, where the dog associates the sound of a clicker with doing a good job.
 Dogs have short attention spans, so an immediate reward is important.
 Right after a dog displays behavior that warrants a reward, it is easy to use the clicker instantly, and then give a treat.

 What About Bad Behavior?

 This training method is all about rewarding good behavior and ignoring bad behavior, but simply ignoring bad behavior will not teach a dog that what he is doing is wrong.
 Alongside this method, I also recommend positive punishment.
 While positive reinforcement is adding something desirable to a situation, positive punishment is taking something away.
 For example, if you have a mouthy puppy who likes to nip hands, positive punishment would be getting your hands out of the puppy's reach and positive reinforcement would be rewarding the puppy for chewing on a toy.
 Together, these two techniques can help you train and shape your dog to your liking.